 If your LCP score is less than optimal, use this checklist to improve your page load time:

 - Identify & Optimize LCP Element.
 For example, if your LCP element is an image, be sure to optimize it for all devices.

 - Deliver Critical CSS ASAP.
 Identify the critical CSS (associated with the layout and above the fold content) and ensure it loads quickly.

 - Compress Images.
 Many free online tools exist to compress images, such as TinyPNG or CompressJPEG.
-Akamai currently does this, but we still recommend compressing before uploading.
+Akamai, a BigCommerce image manager, currently does this – but we still recommend compressing before uploading.

 - Lazyload Images.
 Delay the loading of images below the fold until they come into view.
 Do not lazyload images above the fold where possible, as you want to load these images ASAP.
 This feature is included in the Cornerstone theme.

 - Use Responsive Images (Srcset).
 Offer various image sizes to the browser.
 The browser will select and retrieve the appropriately sized image, ensuring it does not download larger images than needed.
 BigCommerce implemented srcset responsive images into Cornerstone with version 4.0.

 - Preconnect External Resources.
 Look up DNS and establish a connection early to speed up the connection later.